diegopau/chattyhive-blog/config/public/wp-content/plugins/digicution-simple-twitter-feed/readme.txt

 == Description ==

+* If using OpenSSL encryption and upgrading from a version below 1.4.2.9 - you will be required to re-enter your Twitter API details to comply with the latest OpenSSL iv security implementation.

-* Brand New Wordpress 3.8 Responsive Interface Design - Fully Backwards Compatible With Earlier Wordpress Releases.
+Wordpress 3.8 Responsive Interface Design - Fully Backwards Compatible With Earlier Wordpress Releases.

 This plugin provides a simple list of Tweets from a users screen name for usage within your Wordpress Blog or Template.